BrittonRT/Node.fragment.js/README.md

 ------------

 - No support for older browsers.
 If you require such support, <a href="http://jquery.com" target="_blank">jQuery</a> is probably your best bet.
-- Clutters the window namespace with a function for each valid html DOM element.
-This is by design, but as a result the "var" tag cannot be used currently.
+- Using the optional shortcuts clutters the window namespace with a function for each valid html DOM element.
+This is by design, but as a result the "var" tag cannot be used as a shortcut without adding a prefix.